 Queen Elizabeth National Park, located in the southwest region of Uganda, is the country’s most popular tourist destination.
 Established in 1952, it originally bore the name Kazinga National Park and was later renamed in honor of Queen Elizabeth II’s visit to Uganda.
 Covering a vast area of 2,000 square kilometers, the park offers a diverse ecosystem that is home to an array of wildlife.

 Queen Elizabeth National Park boasts an impressive list of 95 mammal species and an astonishing 612 bird species.
 Among the park’s residents are iconic African species such as lions, leopards, buffaloes, elephants, hippos, and various antelope species.
 Primate enthusiasts will be delighted to discover chimpanzee trekking opportunities in the Kyambura Gorge, where these fascinating creatures inhabit their primary habitat.

 The park offers a range of activities to suit every traveler’s interests:

 Reaching Queen Elizabeth National Park has never been easier, thanks to domestic flights from Entebbe to Kasese airstrip.
 This scenic journey offers travelers a unique opportunity to explore the captivating landscapes of Western Uganda while immersing themselves in unforgettable safari experiences.

 Queen Elizabeth National Park can be visited year-round, with high tourist seasons in January, March, June, August, September, and December.
-For an effortless and unforgettable journey, book your chimpanzee permits and flights with Trek Africa Tours, your trusted ground handler and tour operator.
-Whether you’re embarking on gorilla trekking tours or exploring the wonders of Uganda’s national parks, Trek Africa Tours is your partner in crafting remarkable adventures in the heart of Africa.
+For an effortless and unforgettable journey, book your chimpanzee permits and flights with Trek Africa Expeditions, your trusted ground handler and tour operator.
+Whether you’re embarking on gorilla trekking tours or exploring the wonders of Uganda’s national parks, Trek Africa Expeditions is your partner in crafting remarkable adventures in the heart of Africa.